polarlabs/osquery-rust/tutorial/README.md

 rustc 1.59.0 (9d1b2106e 2022-02-23)
 ```

-# Create a rust project
+# Create a Rust project

 An osquery extension is a binary.
 So we need to create a binary crate via cargo.